 What we are saying is that the screenshots on this guide will probably not match your motherboard's BIOS or UEFI.

 Still, we will do our best to guide you on how to change the boot order, and select the DVD drive, a USB thumb drive, or a secondary HDD as the primary boot device.

 Most modern motherboards have a "Boot Menu" option, usually accessible by pressing one of the F8-F12 keys or ESC on startup.

 If there is a boot menu, the motherboard announces it along the manufacturer's logo...

 We can also check the following list, compiled by Brynux.com, which mentions the boot menu keys for some well-known manufacturers and product lines.

-It's important to press the key in time.
+Pressing the key in time is important.
 The manufacturer's logo could show for only one second, or even less on a fast computer.